 Effective discipline does not instill shame or guilt.
-It does not lead a child to believing they are unworthy, unloved, or not good enough.
-Instead effective discipline instills a sense of greater trust between the child and the parent.
+It does not lead a child to believe they are unworthy, unloved, or not good enough.
+Instead, effective discipline instills a sense of greater trust between the child and the parent.

-Related Article: 17 Ways to Get You Kids to Listen and Show You Respect
+Related Article: 17 Ways to Get Your Kids to Listen and Show You Respect

 Really listening to your child helps you get to know him/or her and allows you to take an interest in what is important to them, strengthening the parent/child bond even further.

 When your child asks a question, do you respond with a succinct answer or invite more discussion?
 Asking open-ended questions invites your child to expand on their original question and explore related topics more naturally.
 A dead-end question that ends with a yes or no response does not create meaningful dialogue, it stifles it.